How To Protect Your Company From Employee Litigation

 Employment-related litigation remains a significant concern for employers as the number of employment-related cases filed yearly continues to soar.
 In 2010 alone, the Equal Employment Opportunity Commission (EEOC) obtained compensation and benefits for employees $319 million through litigation and an additional $271.6 million through the informal resolution of EEOC charges.
 These statistics do not include any settlements, judgments, and litigation expenses for employment claims not within EEOC jurisdiction, such as wrongful discharge, family medical leave, wage and hour, violation of state discrimination laws, and contract actions.

 According to Jury Verdicts Research 2007 edition of “Employment Practices Liability, Jury Award Trends, and Statistics:”

 Employee lawsuits have risen 400% in the past 20 years to 6.5 claims per 1,000 employees annually.

 The most common targets for Federal discrimination claims are private employers with between 15 and 100 employees (41.5%).

 In any employment case filed in federal court, there is a 16% chance the award will exceed $1 million and a 67% chance that the award will exceed $100,000; attorney fees are not included.

-The average compensatory award in all federal court employment cases was $493,534 and reflects a 45% increase since 2000; a compensatory award does not include punitive damages or attorney fees.
+The average compensatory award in all federal court employment cases was $493,534, reflecting a 45% increase since 2000; compensatory prizes do not include punitive damages or attorney fees.

 Types of Litigation